Welcome to research in the Biology Department!

 Required Safety Training:

 Basic Regulatory Safety Training Please follow the Instructions below to access the training.
 After reading the safety training (pdf) you need to complete a short multiple-choice quiz.
 Once your quiz is submitted both Karen Racz, the Biology Academic Departmental Coordinator, and I will receive notification that you have completed the safety training.
-Please see Karen Racz, in the Biology Main Office, Rm.
-328, to pick up your key.
-You will need $10.00 cash for the key deposit.
+You will need to complete the safety training before key card access is issued.

 Click the "Proceed to Biology Safety Training" link below.

 This will bring you to the Moodle home page.
 Log in with your Amherst credentials.